gedisony/script.reddit.reader/README.md

 ---

-This addon is not published nor endorsed by reddit inc.
+This addon is not published nor endorsed by Reddit inc.